tomphp/climbing-the-pyramid/climbing_the_pyramid.md

   Then Kevin should get £150 for the week starting on 2016-11-14
 ```

-This is too complicated to implement using a single unit test, but it can be
+This is too complicated to create a single unit test, but it can be
 done at both the E2E or the Service level.
 By applying the **first rule**,
 we choose the lowest level of the two and write some steps to test the Service
 layer.
 These look like this: